grapa-dev/grapa/maintainers/DEVELOPMENT/CURRENT_STATUS.md

 - **Testing**: Core functionality thoroughly tested
 - **Vector Operations**: Fully analyzed, tested, documented, and optimized
 - **Machine Learning**: Documented and validated with working examples
+- **Control Flow**: Fully implemented and working correctly across all contexts

 ### 📈 **Maturity Level**
 The project has reached a **mature, stable state** with all core language features implemented and working correctly.
 The focus has shifted from feature implementation to **performance optimization** and **adoption drivers**.